wjcapehart/AES_CEE_Python/README.md

 ## "Where would Dr Capehart go?"

-If you want to see where I went for my Python training it's this site right here.
+If you want to see where I went for my general Python training, it's this site right here.
 This presumes a strong comfort in programming in general and some basic python literacy.

 *  [Jake VanderPlas's Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/)